Skip to content

 Impact of Warm Winters

-Warm winters can have an impact on the hibernation process of queen wasps.
-If the winter is warm, queens may come out of hibernation early.
-With limited food sources available, they may die of starvation.
+Warm winters can have an serious impact on the hibernation process of queen wasps.
+If the winter is warm, queens may come out of hibernation too early and with limited food available, they die of starvation.

 Frequently Asked Questions